 5. Make Connections.

-Whether or not you’re looking for a job, it’s always a good idea to engage with your Linkedin network.
-(Connect with me on LinkedIn.)
+Whether or not you’re looking for a job, it’s always a good idea to engage with your social media and Linkedin network.
+(Here’s my LinkedIn profile.)
 Update your profile, add keywords, and start reaching out to people in the industries where you want to work.
 Send a short message with each introduction explaining who you are and why you want to connect.

 Once you connect, don’t just say a quick hello and forget about your network.
 Nurture those relationships and offer ways to help them.

-Let friends and family know that you’re searching for work and ask to be introduced to any connections.
+Let friends and family know that you’re unemployed and ask to be introduced to any connections.
 Let them know how they can support you during this time.

 Volunteering is a great way to learn something new, give back, and build your network.
 Check for volunteering opportunities in your community.
 You never know who you’ll meet or what opportunities may open up from volunteering.
 Use your skills or learn something new.
 It will look great on your resume and could open doors for new opportunities.
 Volunteer by taking photos at an event, teaching people basic computer skills, or giving your time at a local animal shelter.
 Search for opportunities that can expand your skills and help your community.

-Spend some time outdoors, get plenty of exercise, and create a routine for yourself to conquer the day.
+When it comes to new skills to learn while unemployed, avoid trying to do everything all at once.
+If you need a distraction, spend some time outdoors, get plenty of excercise, and create a routine for yourself to conquer the day.
 You’ve got this!